 Recovery Tools and Techniques

 Recovery isn’t just about physical tools, though.
 Activities like swimming and running can be excellent for back health when approached correctly.
-These activities promote cardiovascular health, improve overall fitness, and provide the movement variety that sedentary workers desperately need.
+These promote cardiovascular health, improve overall fitness, and provide the movement variety sedentary workers desperately need.

 Returning to Activity After Flare-ups